-Ever since I became interested in healthy eating (believe it or not, I am really into nutrition and have been for years!), I started searching for healthy swaps for my favorite foods.
-When sweet potato fries became popular I was all over it.
+Ever since I became interested in healthy eating (believe it or not, I am really into nutrition and have been for years!), I started searching for healthier 'swaps' for my favorite foods.
+When sweet potato fries became popular, I was all over it.
 All.
 Over.
 It.

-What I did not realize was that making good crispy sweet potato fries at home was not as easy as it is for regular white potatoes.
-For the longest time, my sweet potato fries always turned out to be limp, kind of soggy, strips of sweet potato.
+What I didn't realize was that making good crispy sweet potato fries at home is a larger feat than when using regular white potatoes.
+For the longest time, my sweet potato fries always turned out to be limp, kind of soggy strips of sweet potato.
 Waa waa waaah.

-Then finally, after months of watching me suffer, Vlad, the classically trained Russian chef who rarely ever cooked dinner for us, decided to end my misery and tell me how to get these delicious fries nice and crispy.
+Then after months of watching me suffer, Vlad, the classically trained Russian chef who rarely ever cooked dinner for us, decided to end my misery by telling me how to get these delicious fries nice and crispy.

 The important thing is to use a minimal amount of oil, don't take your fries out of the oven right away, and bake the fries in small batches.

-The heat that produces when you over soak your potatoes will end up steam cooking your fries if you leave them close together, which is how you end up with soggy fries.
-You want barely enough oil to coat your potatoes and about a finger width of distance between each fry.
+By over soaking your potatoes, the resulting heat ends up steam cooking your fries if you leave them close together, which leaves you disappointingly munching on soggy fries.
+You want barely enough oil to coat your potatoes, and around a finger widths distance between each fry.

 I like to use avocado oil because it is one of the healthiest oils available and it has one of the highest smoking points.
-If you don’t have avocado oil, then use what you have available.
-I love extra virgin despite the low smoking point.
-I don’t know that it makes the fries crispier, but it is just a nice little health and flavor boost for these fries.
+If you don't have avocado oil, then use what you have available.
+I love extra virgin olive oil, despite the low smoking point.

-You should also add your spices to the oil because it helps ensure the fries are more evenly coated with flavor.
-I love using a mix of chili pepper and cinnamon, but then again, I am obsessed with the sweet and spicy flavor combination.
-If that isn’t your thing, go all sweet with a bit of sugar and cinnamon, or even pumpkin spice (trust me on this one!).
+You should also add the spices directly to the oil because it helps ensure the fries are more evenly flavor-coated.
+I love using a combination of chili pepper and cinnamon, but then again, I am obsessed with the sweet and spicy flavor pairing.
+If that isn't your thing, go all sweet with a bit of sugar and cinnamon, or even pumpkin spice (trust me on this one)!
 You can also go savory with a bit of garlic and onion powder or some sea salt and a couple of teaspoons of malt vinegar.